chooyan-eng/animated_to/README.md

 }
 ```

-Note that `AnimatedToContainer` can be nested, so you don't have to remove the other `AnimatedToContainer` you placed at the root of the widget tree.
+Note that `AnimatedToBoundary` can be nested, so you don't have to remove the other `AnimatedToBoundary` you placed at the root of the widget tree.

 ## Limitations